codeship/shipyard/styleguide/components/icons.md

 ---

-### Social Icons
+### Brand Icons
-<p class="text-light margin-bottom-sm">If you need to style several paths inside of the icon, it's important to make sure you use the *injected* version of the icon.</p>
+<p class="text-light margin-bottom-md" markdown="1">If you need to style several paths inside of the icon, it's important to make sure you use the *injected* version of the icon.</p>

 <ul class="icon-list col-container">
   {% iconitem %}